albeitreluctantly/react-native-theme-factory/README.md

 <h3>2.1) Just use values from config.</h3>
 If you're not planning to change theme on the fly or in specific component you use only property/ies that are not subject to change, you can end on this.

-<span style="color: blue;"><i>You are also free to destructure any nested objects from your config and export them from the configuration file to then use it through the
+<p><i>You are also free to destructure any nested objects from your config and export them from the configuration file to then use it through the
-application as 'colors.background', not 'theme.colors.background'.</i></span>
+application as 'colors.background', not 'theme.colors.background'.</i></p>

 ```ts
 import { theme } from './theme'